mikeU-1F45F/mikechu.com/docs/prd.md

 # Mike Chu Portfolio Website Creation Prompt

+## AI Assistant Prompt

+Act as an expert UI designer.
+Read the following PRD project design document below.
+You must follow the PRD brief.

 ## Professional Overview
 Create a sophisticated, technically impressive portfolio website for Mike Chu, a Staff Software Engineer with 25 years of professional experience in web technologies, system design, and artificial intelligence.
 The website should position Mike as a thought leader and skilled technologist while conveying his unique blend of technical expertise and interpersonal skills.